mozilla/anodejsholidayseason/localization/localization_part_1.md

 `gettext` is a JS function which will take an English string and return a localize string, again based on the user's preferred region and language.

 When doing localization, we refer to **strings** or Gettext strings.
-These are peices of copy, labels, button, etc.
+These are pieces of copy, labels, button, etc.
-Any prose that is visible to the end user is a String.
+Any prose that is visible to the end user is a string.

+Technically, we don't mean JavaScript String, as you can have strings which are part of your program, but never shown to the user.
+String is overloaded to mean, stuff that must get translated.

 Here is an example JavaScript file: